node-red/node-red-dev-cli/README.md

   $ node-red-dev validate

 OPTIONS
-  -n, --npm=npm        Name of package on npm to validate -o, --output=output  Path to write scorecard.json -p, --path=path      Path of package  to validate
+  -e, --embed=embed    use when running embedded in anothe node app -n, --npm=npm        Name of package on npm to validate -o, --output=output  Path to write scorecard file to -p, --path=path      Path of package  to validate

 DESCRIPTION